ivankive/STARS-CDP-2026-PAC-MAN-ASIC/README.md

 ## Architecture

 Display, game-state, memory, and movement subsystems are integrated in `top.sv`.
 VGA generates pixel coordinates; the VGA controller composites tiles, sprites, border, and text.
-Movement and ghosts tick at **60 Hz** from a clock divider on the 100 MHz board clock.
+Movement and ghosts tick at **60 Hz** from a clock divider on the 25.125 MHz board clock.
 Maze BRAM holds runtime pellet state; ROM supplies the initial layout and wall checks.
+A one-cycle `soft_map_rst` pulse (button edge while OVER / WIN) reloads the maze so a new round can start.

 ### Block Diagram